How Do You Attract More Clients?

 Viewed in vacuo, it could look like good money after bad.

-Small adjustments to a variety of digital, paper and personal routines can make for better client-care, more repeat business, more referrals and a wonderful reputation.
+Small adjustments to a variety of routine digital, paper and personal contacts also makes for better client-care, more repeat business, more referrals and a wonderful reputation.

-Explore seven different possible outcomes with our free Five-Minute DIY Survey.
+Explore seven different outcomes with this quick self-assessment checklist.

 Once the WHO? is clear, you can address the HOW?